vjangili-26/vjangili-26.github.io/README.md

 # Vaishnavi Jangili - Data Scientist

-Welcome to my portfolio!
-I am Vaishnavi Jangili, a Data Science enthusiast with a Master's degree in Data Science and over two years of experience in data analysis, statistical modeling, and business insights.
-This repository is a showcase of my work, skills, and projects.
+Hello and welcome to my portfolio!

-## Summary
+I'm Vaishnavi Jangili, a passionate Data Scientist with a Master’s in Data Science and over two years of hands-on experience turning complex data into valuable business insights.
+Through my work in data analysis, statistical modeling, and machine learning, I've helped businesses make informed decisions, optimize performance, and achieve meaningful results.

-I am passionate about transforming raw data into actionable insights that enhance operational efficiency and drive business performance.
-I specialize in using tools like Python, SQL, and Power BI, and have successfully applied data analysis and machine learning techniques to improve business outcomes.
+This space highlights my journey—showcasing the projects I've worked on, the skills I've honed, and the impact I’ve created using tools like Python, SQL, and Power BI.

-Outside my professional life, I love going on long walks and experimenting with new recipes in the kitchen.
+When I’m not immersed in data, I enjoy exploring the outdoors on long walks and trying out new recipes in the kitchen.
+Dive in, explore, and feel free to connect!

 ## Skills
 - **Programming Languages:** Python, R, SQL, SAS, C, C++, HTML/CSS, XML